- The Impacts

 - Features wooden skinnies, slalom, seesaw and other skills related activities

-- Strongly recommend get this built by experienced provider
+- Strongly recommend getting this built by experienced provider

 - Approx cost $6,000 to $10,000 depending on size, number of obstacles and region

-- Size of areas depends on what schools has available but approx 10m by 30m
+- Size of areas depends on what schools have available but approx 10m by 30m

-See more about detailed guide: How to build a Skills Track.
+See more about the detailed guide: How to build a Skills Track.

 Cycle Skills Training